neurobionics/opensourceleg/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 Contributions of any kind welcome!
 For more details, read our [contribution guidelines](https://neurobionics.github.io/opensourceleg/contributing/).
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.

+## 📝 License

+The `opensourceleg` library is licensed under the terms of the [LGPL-v2.1 license](https://github.com/neurobionics/opensourceleg/raw/main/LICENSE).
+This license grants users a number of freedoms:

+- You are free to use the `opensourceleg` library for any purpose.
+- You are free to modify the `opensourceleg` library to suit your needs.
+- You can study how the `opensourceleg` library works and change it.
+- You can distribute modified versions of the `opensourceleg` library.

+The LGPL license ensures that all these freedoms are protected, now and in the future, requiring everyone to share their modifications when they also share the library in public.